 Writing villains is easy.
 Writing believable villains that elevate your fiction from cliché to unforgettable is a lot harder.
 Let acclaimed horror author Ania Ahlborn show you how it's done.

-Your Instructor: Ania Ahlborn, bestselling author of BROTHER
+Your Instructor: Ania Ahlborn, bestselling author of The Devil Crept In

 Where: Online — Available everywhere!

 When: December 3, 2019 - December 17, 2019

 Writing villains that will elevate your fiction from cliche to unforgettable is a lot harder.

 We all have a slumbering beast coiled just inside the cages of our chests.
 The trick to memorable antagonists?
 Waking that sleeping, amoral monster inside us.

 But how does one gracefully unleash a murderer, a serial killer, a demon; how do we turn a downright contemptuous villain into a character the audience can’t help but secretly love?

 Bestselling author Ania Ahlborn has a reputation for making her readers root for the darkest, most twisted characters in her genre.
 Her books—from supernatural horror to haunting thrillers—have been lauded by the likes of Publishers Weekly and the New York Times.

 And in Making a Monster, she'll delve into the alchemy of the sympathetic bad guy.